MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-version-1607.md

 ms.assetid: f95cd87b-f959-4148-a9bd-ba0b90d16e71
 ---

-# What's New in Windows version 1607
+# What's New in Windows 10 for developers

 Windows 10 version 1607 and updates to Windows developer tools continue to provide the tools, features, and experiences powered by the Universal Windows Platform.
 [Install the tools and SDK](http://go.microsoft.com/fwlink/?LinkId=821431) on Windows 10 and you’re ready to either [create a new Universal Windows app](https://msdn.microsoft.com/library/windows/apps/bg124288) or explore how you can use your [existing app code on Windows](https://msdn.microsoft.com/library/windows/apps/mt238321).